-A blood pressure cuff, also known as a sphygmomanometer, is a medical device used to measure a person’s blood pressure.
+A blood pressure cuff reviews, also known as a sphygmomanometer, is a medical device used to measure a person’s blood pressure.
 It consists of an inflatable cuff that is wrapped around the upper arm, a pressure meter (manometer) to measure the pressure within the cuff, and a rubber bulb or electronic pump to inflate the cuff.

 The process of measuring blood pressure with a cuff involves the following steps: